overtone1000/uDAQC/docs/Architecture.md

 # History Structure
 This message contains the logged data for a single regime.
 Its structure is as follows:
+1. int_16 indicating the IO_System index for this IO_Device
-1. int_32 indicating the temporal regime (0 for live, 1 for minute, 2 for hour, 3 for day).
+2. int_32 indicating the temporal regime (0 for live, 1 for minute, 2 for hour, 3 for day).
 This might be improved by instead sending the number of microseconds or milliseconds over which this time series has been averaged or otherwise consolidated.
-2. int_64 indicating the maximum size of the following byte array (NOT necessarily the number provided in this message).
+3. int_64 indicating the maximum size of the following byte array (NOT necessarily the number provided in this message).
 Although javascript does not handle 64-bit integers well, this is likely large enough for practical purposes.
-3. byte[] containing the log file
+4. byte[] containing the log file

 The log file itself is composed of a series of entries with the following structure:
 1. byte containing flag bits with the following flags: